sassoftware/sas-prog-for-r-users/README.md

 # SAS Programming for R Users (Course Materials)
 ***
 This project contains the learning materials for the free SAS programming course, _SAS Programming for R Users_.

 SAS Training offers a free e-Learning version of this course, which includes lecture, demos, and exercises.
-There are also occasionally instructor-led sessions of this course in the "Live Web" format for no charge; see
-[the SAS training web site for the schedule and the Self-paced e-Learning link](https://support.sas.com/edu/schedules.html?id=3033).
+There are also occasionally instructor-led sessions of this course in the "Live Web" format for no charge; see [the SAS training web site for the schedule and the Self-paced e-Learning link](https://support.sas.com/edu/schedules.html?id=3033).

-## Materials included
+## Materials Included:
 The course materials supplied here contain everything you need for self-paced learning or (for experts) to teach the course to other students.
 Materials
 include: